rlavid/ravkav/README.md

 to access the library use `import nuclio`

-## Creating and debugging functions using `%nuclio` magic
+## Creating and debugging functions using `%nuclio` magic commands

-`%nuclio` magic commands and some comment notations (e.g. `# nuclio: ignore`) help us provide non-intrusive hints as to how we want to convert the notebook into a full function + spec. cells which we do not plan to include in the final function (e.g. prints, plots, debug code, etc.) are prefixed with `# nuclio: ignore` if we want settings such as environment variables and package installations to automatically appear in the fucntion spec we use the `env` or `cmd` commands and those will copy them self into the function spec.
+Using `%nuclio` magic commands with some comment notations (e.g. `# nuclio: ignore`) help us provide non-intrusive hints as to how we want to convert the notebook into a full function + spec.
+Cells which we do not plan to include in the final function (e.g., prints, plots, debug code, etc.) are prefixed with `# nuclio: ignore`
+If we want certain settings, such as environment variables and package installations, to automatically appear in the fucntion spec, we use the `env` or `cmd` commands and those will copy them self into the function spec.

-> Note: if we want to ignore many cells at the beginning of the notebook (e.g.  data exploration and model training) we can use `# nuclio: start` at the first relevant code cell instead of marking all the cells above with `# nuclio: ignore`.
+> Note: if we want to ignore several cells at the beginning of the notebook (e.g.,  data exploration and model training) we can use `# nuclio: start` at the first relevant code cell instead of marking each the cells above with `# nuclio: ignore`.

-after we finish writing the code we can simulate the code with the built-in nuclio `context` object (see: debugging functions) and when we are done we can use the `export` command to generate the function YAML/archive or use `deploy` to automatically deploy the function on a nuclio/kubernetes cluster.
+After we finish writing the code, we can simulate the code using the built-in nuclio `context` object (see: debugging functions) and when we are done we can use the `export` command to generate the function YAML/archive or use `deploy` to automatically deploy the function on a nuclio/kubernetes cluster.

-we can use other commands like `show` to print out the generated function + spec, `config` to set various spec params (like cpu/mem/gpu requirements, triggers, etc.), and `mount` to auto-mount shared volumes into the function.<br>
+We can use other commands like `show` to print out the generated function + spec, `config` to set various spec params (like cpu/mem/gpu requirements, triggers, etc.), and `mount` to auto-mount shared volumes into the function.<br>

-for more details use the `%nuclio help` or `%nuclio help <command>`.
+For more details, see the `%nuclio help` or `%nuclio help <command>`.

 ### Example: